untydev/website/site/2023/04/docs-first-to-improve-your-code.md

 ---
 layout: layouts/post.njk
-title: Write your documentation first
+title: Why writing docs first can improve your code
 date: 2023-04-03
 draft: false
-author: Dariusz Sobczyk
-description: Why documenting your code first can make it substantially better.
-tags: [post,programming]
+tags: [post,programming,cpp]
 favourite: true
 ---
 Have you ever thought of writing documentation before jumping right into programming?
 My intuition tells me that your answer is a bold no. Software developers are notoriously dubious about documenting their code.
+---
 At the same time, they expect that some third-party framework they use comes with a full suite of documents to make their jobs easier.

 Over the years, I've formed my own approach to documenting code.
 One of the practices I've been following consistently, is that I document interfaces before implementing them.
 I'll explain why I think it's a